Fir3Fly1995/SRSBot/README.md

 Nr.
 55 - Did an experimental rollback                               Rolling them balls for the bingo!\
 Nr.
 56 - Nuclear bombed the living fucking bejaysus out of everything and went to python 3.12 and we're converting the bot to C++\
                                                                     It also broke due to SSL issues! \
+Nr.
+57 - Made some slight changes for testing																							It still is not working.
+SSL Cert fetch issue\